 These three principles will help you know you’re on the right track as you talk with your church about the coronavirus.
 I’ve included the emails that I’m sending to my church as examples.
 Feel free to use any part of them that fit your church and circumstances.

 1. Communicate with your congregation often and in multiple channels.

 The most popular channels are email and Facebook.
 Use both, and throw in Instagram or Twitter if your people hang out there.

-I recommend an all-church email twice a week at least.
+I recommend an all-church email at least once a week.